-Cause: Product was applied too heavily or there are too many coats of sealer on the concrete, and moisture trapped underneath the sealer has caused it to lose adhesion from the concrete.
+Cause: Sealer was applied too heavily or there are too many coats of sealer on the concrete from yearly application, and moisture trapped underneath the sealer has caused it to lose adhesion from the concrete.

 Prevention: Follow manufacturer's recommended coverage rate; do not re-seal concrete until previous coat(s) have worn away or have been stripped off.
 Solution: Solvent wash and allow to dry.
+Re-application is not recommended.